 Vanilla is an orchid originating from central/South America.
 It grows as a long vine, with highly fragrant seed pods.

 - As a flavouring agent

 Vanilla is used as a flavouring agent, and mild carminative.

-Vanilla is native to Central and South America.
-It is cultivated throughout the tropics.
+- Vanilla is native to Central and South America.
+Cultivated throughout the tropics.

 Constituents of Interest

 Avoid high doses of vanilla while pregnant — no eexpected adverse effects with small amounts as a flavoring agent.